 Sarah M. Broom’s The Yellow House book tells the hundred-year history of their relationship with their family and home in a neglected area of one of America’s most legendary cities.
 The Yellow House is a beacon of memories of place, class, race, discrimination and internal shame.

 9. No Visible Bruises – Rachel Louise Snyder

 No Visible Bruises is an integral investigation of an award-winning journalist on the true cause of domestic violence, which reveals how America’s emergency crises are buried behind closed doors.

 We call it domestic violence.
 Many times I say personal violence.
 Sometimes we call it secret terrorism.
 But no matter what we call it, we don’t really believe we have anything to do with it.
 And that’s why the World Health Organization called it a “global pandemic”.

-Domestic violence in the United States occupies 5% of all other types of violent crime, while the matter is still silently suppressed.
-From domestic economy to education system, murder and transit to domestic issues, domestic violence is suppressed.
+Domestic violence within us occupies 5% of all other sorts of violent crime, while the matter remains silently suppressed.
+From the domestic economy to the education system, murder, and transit to domestic issues, violence is suppressed.
 For which it has never been possible to determine the correct criteria for this problem.
 Rachel Louise Snyder elaborates on these matters in detail.

 10. Midnight in Chernobyl – Adam Higginbotham

-Midnight in Chernobyl is a prize-winning non-fiction that will look like a sci-fi genre book to read.
-It not only composed the final epic of the Empire of the Dead, but also revealed an immense and untold history of heroism.
+Midnight in Chernobyl is prize-winning non-fiction that will look like a sci-fi genre book to read.
+It not only composed the final epic of the Empire of the Dead but also revealed an immense and untold history of heroism.